zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ## Introduction

-Mock REST API server will often expidite your testing.
+A mock REST API server will often expedite your testing.

-This tutorial will give insight about one of such server and help you to configure and use it by following simple steps.
+This tutorial will give you insight into one such server and help you configure and use it by following simple steps.

 ---
 ### Software used in this tutorial